algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 ### 5.2 Availability

-The algorythm is to be present on a computer with a password, known by a few employes to complement the security policy.
+The algorythm is to be present on a computer with a password, known by a few employees to complement the security policy.

 ### 5.3 Scalability

-The algorythm is expected to handle formulas with a finite amount of wine (i-e 4 types of wines/grapes).
+The algorythm is expected to handle formulas with a finite amount of wines (i-e 4 types of wines/grapes).